exercism/v3/languages/go/exercises/concept/comments/.docs/introduction.md

 ## Golint

-[Golint][golint] is a great tool to check for missing comments and other common stylistic issues, which you can read more about at [Effective Go][effective go].
+`golint` is a great tool to check for missing comments and other common stylistic issues.

 You can install `golint` on your machine with the following command: